CNwangbin/DeepPhylo/README.md

 ### Train the model

-You can perform this analysis via microDELTA.py and set the parameters as below:
+You can perform this model training via deepphylo_*.py and set the parameters as below:
 ```
 python deepphylo_regression.py  \
             --epochs 500 \